 Get started on the path to better credit today: Fill out the form for a free credit consultation.

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like American Express for millions of clients nationwide.
+The most effective way to deal with American Express collections is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like American Express on behalf of their clients.

 Will American Express sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with credit bureaus, with the possibility of having it removed from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with American Express collections again.